jovotech/jovo-framework/jovo-platforms/jovo-platform-alexa/docs/interfaces/proactive-events.md

 # Proactive Events

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-alexa/interfaces/proactive-events

 The Proactive Events API allows you to send out events to your user, which work as notifications.

 There are four steps to send out events: